vgsg2024/vgsg/README.md

 Participants need to submit their generated stories together with a system description to the shared task page on [Dynabench](https://dynabench.org/).

-**Strict Track:** This focuses on exploring Language and Vision Mapping methods and Language Generation models through a controlled experiment.
-We provide extracted visual features from a pre-trained vision model, which participants can only use as input to train their models with the provided dataset.
-**Open Track:** This aims to test the state-of-the-art of the task.
-Participants can use all kinds of resources, including pre-trained models and additional text or vision-only datasets.
-However, they cannot use other vision and language datasets apart from the provided dataset.
-**Grounding Track:** This is based on the Open Track, but participants are required to submit a mapping of all entities in the generated text and provided characters (see Figure 2 for an example).
-The submissions to this track will be evaluated on the VISTCharacter dataset (Liu and Keller, 2023).

-# Timeline

-Apr 2024: Announcements

-Apr 15, 2024: Release of Data (see website for download)

-May 1, 2024: System Submission Open

-June 1, 2024: System Submission Deadline

-June 15, 2024: System Report Submissions Deadline

-June 15-July 15, 2024: Evaluation Period

-July 31, 2024: System Report Review Notification

-Aug 15, 2024: Camera Ready Deadline for System Reports:

-September 18-20: Presentation at INLG 2024

 # Organizers

 Xudong Hong (Saarland University)